victorhugosampaio/EchoCar/README.md

 # EchoCar

 Hi there, my name is Victor.
-I'm an undergraduate computer engineering student, currently working as a firmware trainee engineer.
+I'm an ~~undergraduate~~ graduated computer engineer, currently working as a firmware trainee engineer.
 The EchoCar is my final paper project for college.

 I used two microcontrollers: a Bluepill (STM32F103C8T6) to control the hardware itself and an Arduino Nano 33 BLE Sense to run the AI model.
 I chose to use Zephyr as the RTOS to operate the system.
 To create and train the AI model and deploy it to the Arduino Nano microcontroller, I used Edge Impulse.
 I also used it to edit some audio data to fit within the 1-second window for training the model.